bonomani/devmon/docs/TEMPLATES.md

 to your database, making sure everything matches up.

 ## The 'specs' file
+Each vendor-model directory must contain a file named 'specs' for specifications.
-Under each vendor-model directory, there should be a single file, named 'specs' (for specifications), and one or more subdirectories, each of which represent a particular test for that vendor-model.
-The specs file contains data that is vendor-model specific, but not necessarily test specific.
+Additionally, there can be one or more subdirectories within each directory, each representing a specific test for that vendor-model.
+The 'specs' file holds data specific to the vendor-model

 The 'specs' file should look something like this: